owlot/peaches-bootstrap-ecwid-blocks/README.md

 - Adjust cache duration settings
 - Optimize image sizes and formats
 - Review debug logs for slow queries

+**Description editor not working:**
+- Check if WordPress editor is properly loaded
+- Verify TinyMCE initialization in browser console
+- Clear browser cache and try again
+- Ensure no JavaScript conflicts with other plugins

 ### Debug Mode